richb-hanover/Cutie-network-Quality-Test/docs/Theory of Operation.md

   nulled or zeroed and an empty history, giving the monitor a clean slate to mutate.
 - `createLatencyMonitor` (src/lib/latency-probe.ts:55):
-  Factory that wires together timers, state, and callbacks for probing latency over a data channel; configures defaults for cadence, loss detection, clock sources (now), timestamp formatting, and logging, and returns the public monitor API.
+  A factory function that wires together timers, state, and callbacks for probing latency over a data channel; configures defaults for cadence, loss detection, clock sources (now), timestamp formatting, and logging, and returns the public monitor API.